bigtran/docs.loraserver.io/content/install/configuration.md

 description: Instructions on how to configure the LoRa Server components.
 ---

-# Configuring the LoRa Server project applications
+# 配置 LoRa Server 项目的应用

 The LoRa server project components are configured by configuration files, which are by default loaded from (in this order):